nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds a flashcard
+1. User adds a flashcard.
-2. SWEe! shows a list of flashcards, containing the newly added flashcard
+2. SWEe! shows a list of flashcards, containing the newly added flashcard.

     Use case ends.